The Daily Squib: Announcement of The Daily Squib Anthology: From 2007 to 2022 book

-On August 21 2022, The Daily Squib, Editor, Aur Esenbel, announced in an article on the website of the publication of the new book.
-According to the publisher Curtis Press, The Daily Squib Anthology From 2007 to 2022 will be published on Paperback, A4, greyscale, 138 pages on October 1 2022.
+On 21 August 2022 The Daily Squib, Editor, Aur Esenbel, announced in an article on the website of the publication of the new book.
+According to the publisher Curtis Press, The Daily Squib Anthology From 2007 to 2022 will be published on Paperback, A4, greyscale, 138 pages on 1 October 2022.
 Quotes from the book's description acknowledge the history of The Daily Squib throughout its 15-year tenure on the internet: "As the follies and absurdities of the powerful are destroying the world through war, pandemic, and climate change, what better time to release The Daily Squib: Anthology from 2007 to 2022?
 Over the last 15 years, the Squib has held a crazy distorted fairground mirror to global events.
 Sometimes its spoofs have even been mistaken for real news—what higher accolade is there for a satirist?
 Its mock report on the Ku Klux Klan declaring its support for Barack Obama in the 2008 US elections and its fake interview with Henry Kissinger (2011) fooled “serious” outlets across the world.
 More than that, the Squib has somehow become an unholy satirical oracle by predicting an EU army 5 years before anyone else was talking about it and, in 2018, the COVID-19 pandemic, even pinpointing “somewhere in Asia” as the source.
 Though like lots of other good things this has been overlooked by the mainstream media, the Squib has played an innovative role in shaping internet-based comedy since 2007 and has fought hard for free speech in a climate of increasing puritanism on both the political left and right."

+Satirical prophecy

+Satire is a very powerful literary genre and is often prophetic: the Daily Squib has often accurately predicted actual events.